Welcome to Sumkoka

 Like paper, bagasse from sugarcane pulp is biodegradable and compostable (even better than paper).
 Its matte and textured finish holds an off-white or brown look.
 It can also stand heat up to 100°C (212°F).

 Some vented fiber lids and compostable lids are increasingly incorporating bagasse.
 It's durable enough to serve hot beverages (coffee and tea).
-But the higher initial cost may seem like a burden for many.

 5. PET (Polyethylene Terephthalate) Lids